havoc-io/owls-cache/README.md

 serves the same purpose as in the transient case.

-Two backends are provided by the owls-cache module: on-disk storage and storage in a Redis key-value store.
+Two backends are provided by the owls-cache module: on-disk storage and storage in a [Redis key-value store](http://redis.io/).
 Their functionality is detailed below.

 Additionally, custom backends can be easily implemented by subclassing `owls_cache.persistent.caches.PersistentCache`.
-This simple interface requires only two easily implemented methods: `get` and `set`.
+Required methods are documented in the docstrings of the corresponding module, and examples can be found in the existing backends.

 #### On-disk